-The BIRT 360 option for BIRT iServer is required to use dashboard and gadget files.
+BIRT 360 for iHub is required to use dashboard and gadget files.
 If this option is not available, users cannot open dashboards or gadgets.

-Some features require appropriate BIRT iServer options.
-For example, to use browser-based tools, such as BIRT Interactive Viewer, the BIRT iServer requires the appropriate license options.
+Some features require appropriate BIRT iHub options.
+For example, to use browser-based tools, such as BIRT Interactive Viewer, BIRT Interactive Viewer for iHub is required.